 7. Is the TOEFL required for international applicants and if so, what is the required score?

 1. What kind of undergraduate degree is required for admission to graduate programs?

-A candidate applying for admission to the master's degree program in music must have earned a recognized bachelor's degree in music with at least a 2.8 junior-senior grade-point average.
+A candidate applying for admission to the master's degree program in any of our music majors must have earned a recognized bachelor's degree in music with at least a 2.8 junior-senior grade-point average.
 A typical bachelor's degree in music includes the following:

 - 12-16 credits in music theory and analysis

 Some programs have requirements beyond those listed above.
 Check the individual degree program descriptions for the specific requirements.

 2. Can I still be accepted into a music graduate program if I have not satisfied all of the undergraduate requirements for that degree?

 A candidate who is deficient in any area may be considered for admission, but must be prepared to make up the deficiency, without credit toward the degree, during the first year of graduate study.